skylight-hq/skylight.digital/_projects/usda_recreation_info_database_api.md

 {% capture summary %}
   <p>
-    When the U.S. Department of Agriculture's (USDA's) Recreation.gov contract came up for rebid, the request for proposal (RFP) had insufficient language regarding an API for accessing the website's data layer, called the Recreation Information Database (RIDB).
+    When the U.S. Department of Agriculture’s (USDA’s) Recreation.gov contract came up for rebid, the request for proposal (RFP) had insufficient language regarding an API for accessing the website’s data layer, called the Recreation Information Database (RIDB).
 Without a good API in place, the Recreation.gov website would be the only source for browsing national park information from RIDB, thus limiting the potential for mobile and other forward-thinking types of applications.
-Proposing the right language helped reduce the USDA's risk of procuring the wrong solution.
+Proposing the right language helped reduce the USDA’s risk of procuring the wrong solution.
   </p>
 {% endcapture %}